FUNDED RESEARCH AND TRAINING

 - Assistant Professor, Department of Public Administration, Northern Illinois University (Aug.
 2015-present).

-- Faculty Affiliate, NIU Institute for the Study of Environment, Sustainability, and Energy (Jan.
+- Affiliated Faculty, NIU Institute for the Study of Environment, Sustainability, and Energy (Jan.
 2016-present).

 - Teaching Assistant, Askew School of Public Administration and Policy, Florida State University (Summer 2014-Spring 2015).

 - Adjunct Instructor, Department of Political Science, Florida State University (Fall 2009-Spring 2015).